Financial help when you have a lung condition

 • you rely on electric medical equipment at home, such as ventilators and stair lifts.

 Ofgem’s current guidance is unclear about which lung conditions make somebody high-risk.
 We believe that everybody with a lung condition should be considered high-risk.
-If you’re feeling unsure about whether you would be considered high-risk, you can call us on our helpline for advice and support.

 More help with heating costs

-If you were born before 23 September 1958, you could get between £100 and £300 to help you pay your heating bills for winter 2024 to 2025.
+If you were born before 28 June 1960, you could get between £100 and £300 to help you pay your heating bills for winter 2026 to 2027.
 This is known as a ‘Winter Fuel Payment’.
+Find out more about Winter Fuel Payments

 Can I get help buying food?